Druva5555/AI-Powered-Amount-Detection-in-Medical-Documents/README.md

 # AI-Powered Amount Detection in Medical Documents

-A Node.js service to extract, normalize, and classify financial amounts from receipts or medical bills (typed or scanned).
-It supports both OCR from images and direct text input.
+An AI-driven Node.js service designed to extract, normalize, and classify financial amounts from medical receipts and bills.
+This application supports both Optical Character Recognition (OCR) from images and direct text input.

 ---